Pressure Injuries in Long-Term Care: Public Reporting

-The number and percentage of residents identified with stage 2 to 4, unstageable and deep tissue pressure injury of total residents.
+The number and percentage of Long-Term Care residents identified with stage 2 to 4, unstageable, and deep tissue pressure injuries.

 The same residents may be counted in each month's total, so the monthly counts cannot simply be added together for calculating a quarterly or annual total.